 Today’s blog is all about how to improve your travel photography with these simple but very effective photography hacks!
 They come from Lisa, a professional photographer who shares her travel photography tips over on The Wandering Lens.
 Her photography is absolutely stunning so check out her Instagram feed too!

-Lisa has also contributed to my blogging e-course, The Blogger Course, and shares her advanced photography techniques in week 11.
+Lisa has also contributed to my blogging e-course, The Blogger Course, and shares her advanced photography techniques and dslr cameras in week 11.

 Travelling creates so many opportunities to capture beautiful photographs of cultures, landscapes and great cities.